LBALab/lbatrivia-discord/README.md

 Trivia Discord App Bot for Little Big Adventure series

 # Usage
-Join the Voice channel to hear the original game audio.

 Command types:
 ```
 !ping - to known if bot is alive

-!lba1 - for random quotes (text only)
+!trivia - for random trivia questions
-!lba1 1 - for specific entry
+!trivia 1 - for specific entry
-!lba1 zoe - for random quote with keyword

-!lba2 - for random quotes including voice sample streaming
+!trivia lba1 - for a random lba1 question (game: lba1, lba2)
-!lba2 2 - for specific entry
-!lba2 twinsen - for random quote with keyword
+!trivia easy - for a random easy question (difficulty: easy, medium, hard)

+!question = !trivia
+!info = !trivia with additional fields

+!answer 1 - reply the answer to question 1

+!add lba1 easy My Question? - add new question
+!add-answer 2 My Answer to Question 2. - add an answer to a question
 ```

-- The bot will randomly add a game quote every 3h on #lba-quotes.
+- The bot will randomly add a game quote every 3h on #lba-trivia.